How to Play

 Face cards (Kings, Queens, Jacks) have a value of 10.
 Numbered cards are worth their face value except Ace, which can count as 1 or 11.

 Players may double down on the original two cards of a hand once.
-To double a player must match the original bet and receive one additional card.
+To double down a player can wager up to the amount of their original wager.

 You can surrender on any original two card hand, with the exception of when the dealer has and Ace or a 10 value card, you may surrender if the dealer does not have a blackjack